Hiram B. Clawson: Utah career

+When it was decided that the community needed a larger performance hall, Clawson was chosen to manage the construction of the Salt Lake Theatre.
+He worked with architect William H. Folsom on the project, which began construction in July 1861 and opened with performances the following March.
+Clawson continued to manage theatre operations for a time after its opening.
+He succeeded in recruiting Lyne, who had separated from the church in Illinois, to return and lead the company for the 1862-63 season.
+They also convinced church president Brigham Young to allow one of his daughters, Alice, to perform in the play Virginius, despite Young's dislike of tragedies.
+Clawson would subsequently marry Alice as his third wife.
+He eventually married yet another of Young's daughters, Emily, who also had a connection to the theater.

 Clawson served as an aide-de-camp to Daniel H. Wells in running the Nauvoo Legion in 1850.
 He later served as adjutant general of the Legion from 1863 until the legion was disbanded in 1870.
 Clawson was also elected to seven terms in the House of Representatives of the Utah territorial legislature from 1856 to 1863.

+Clawson was a close associate of Brigham Young and for many years served as his business manager.
 In 1865 Clawson bought out William H. Hooper to become partners with Horace S. Eldredge.
 Clawson and Eldredge dissolved their firm in 1868 and sold it to Zion's Cooperative Mercantile Institution (ZCMI).
 Clawson was then the general superintendent of ZCMI from 1868-1873.
 After being replaced for a short time by Hooper, Clawson took over the head of ZCMI again from 1874-1875.
 In 1875 Clawson bought the agriculture, hide and wool departments of ZCMI which he ran as an independent business until 1885.